 Achieving racial equality is central to our social justice mission.
 We know that race inequality is a problem across the higher education sector.
 We are working towards our goal of becoming an anti-racist university and recognise that there is considerable work to be done to ensure true equality of experience for everyone at York St John.

 We want to be transparent about our race equality data and accountable for addressing the challenges this data presents.
 We are not comfortable with the differentials that affect our Black, Asian and minority ethnic students and that is why we are working towards Race Equality Charter status.

 We are working in partnership with students and staff to identify priorities and commit to actions that will lead to meaningful and sustainable change for the benefit of our whole University community.

 Our starting point

-We joined the Race Equality Charter (REC) in August last year.
-This Charter gives universities a framework to remove institutional and cultural barriers standing in the way of Black, Asian and Minority Ethnic staff and students.
+We joined the Race Equality Charter (REC) in August 2020.
+The Charter gives universities a framework to remove institutional and cultural barriers standing in the way of Black, Asian and Minority Ethnic staff and students.

 We’ve also started an important movement towards achieving equality by submitting for a Race Equality Charter bronze award.
 This work is not about achieving the Charter in a tick box way - it is about us working together as a university community and taking active steps to make real change.

-In preparation for the Race Equality Charter award submission, we established a self-assessment team (SAT), co-chaired by Dr Ernestine Gheyoh Ndzi and Dr Richard Bourne.
-The team includes both students and staff who are actively examining data and evidence about our diversity, the degree awards and graduate outcomes of students and the progression and recognition of staff.
+A self-assessment team (SAT), co-chaired by Dr Ernestine Gheyoh Ndzi and Dr Richard Bourne, is preparing for the Race Equality Charter award submission, The team includes both students and staff who are actively examining data and evidence about our diversity, the degree awards and graduate outcomes of students and the progression and recognition of staff.